Graph-Dictionary Signal Model for Sparse Representations of Multivariate Data: Conclusion

-\section{CONCLUSION}
+Finally, we gather the results for each state embedding model.
+We report the distribution of test scores on motor imagery classification corresponding to the best hyperparameters with the best downstream classifier.

+\section{Conclusion}

-We propose GraphDict, a Graph-Dictionary signal model for multivariate data, together with an optimization algorithm to jointly learn atoms and their coefficients.
-This framework can characterize systems with complex dynamics, by reconstructing a dictionary of graphs that contribute to the observed phenomena, and provide sparse representations in the form of atoms coefficient that we can use in downstream tasks.
+We propose \emph{GraphDict}, a Graph-Dictionary signal model for multivariate data, together with an optimization algorithm to jointly learn atoms and their coefficients.
+This framework characterizes systems with complex dynamics and provides novel insights on data, by reconstructing a dictionary of graphs that defines the probability distribution of the observed phenomena.
+Furthermore, our model provides sparse representations in the form of atom coefficients, which are inherently explainable as they describe the influence of the corresponding graph on the data generating process.
+Atom coefficients of our GraphDict model are also shown to be relevant in downstream tasks, for instance to describe brain states for motor imagery classification problems.

-The graph reconstruction experiments show that our Graph Dictionary learning model is able to consistently retrieve instantaneous Laplacians in multiple settings.
-In particular, it shows consistent performances with increasing atom co-occurrence in \cref{ssec:exp-clustering}, where it's hypothesis is correct; and it outperforms other graph learning benchmarks when modelling multivariate time series in \cref{ssec:exp-time}, in spite of the graph generation process not satisfying the dictionary assumptions.
-Furthermore, in \cref{ssec:exp-brain} we show the utility of the sparse representation given by the atom coefficients of our GraphDict model to describe brain states for motor imagery classification.
-With few features on only three atoms, our model performs at least as well as methods relying on five times more states.
+Our formulation can also leverage expert knowledge, which we include as priors on signals, weights, and coefficients.
 In all applications, we observe that choosing well-thought priors significantly improves the model capabilities.
 More precisely, weight sparsity is very helpful when it reflects the ground truth graphs, as in our synthetic settings.
 For temporal data regularizing changes between activations over time helps capture the sequential aspect of the underlying process.

-Still, some open directions remain to fully leverage the potential of our model.
-Characterizing the properties of the learned graphs and coefficient depending on chosen priors would allow to directly choose hyperparameters, instead of requiring expensive grid searches.
+The expressive power of our framework comes with some limitations that open up several promising directions for future research.
+A first set of challenges relates to the specific instantiation of our model presented in \cref{sec:models}.
+While the general formulation in \cref{eq:objective-nll} is highly flexible, our practical implementation relies on specific priors and regularization terms (e.g., $\alpha_{w L_1}, \alpha_{c L_1}, \alpha_\perp$) that require heuristic tuning.
+The high computational complexity, also tied to this specific model, makes extensive hyperparameter search challenging.
+This is not an inherent limitation of the GraphDict framework itself, but rather of the chosen objective function.
+A key direction for future work is to explore other models within our framework, potentially with different regularizers or data fidelity terms that are more computationally efficient or allow for a more principled theoretical analysis of their impact on the estimated parameters.